 After that, she felt she could no longer leave her home without risking her son’s safety — or even his or her own life.
 Like thousands of other Guatemalan families facing similar violence, she decided to leave, setting off with her son in April.

-On top of this traumatizing blow, Norma was then funneled through two more detention and/or processing jails, at times going without showers or new clothes for as long as a week, sleeping on cell floors, receiving little food and unable to call her husband or even speak with an officer, she recalled, before finally landing at the T. Don Hutto detention jail in Taylor, Texas.
+On top of this traumatizing blow, Norma was then funneled through two more detention and/or processing jails, at times going without showers or new clothes for as long as a week, sleeping on cell floors, receiving little food and unable to call her husband or even speak with an officer, she recalled, before finally landing at the T. Don Hutto immigrant jail in Taylor, Texas.

 There, she said, she was finally able to call Daniel, but remained in the dark about the whereabouts of her son.
 She would continue to be dazed and confused for over a month about exactly what was happening to her and her son, and especially the complexities of her own legal asylum process.